Bolofofopt/Bolofofopt/README.md

 ### :man_technologist: About Me :
 I am a Computer Science and Networks student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Portugal.

-- 🔭 I am currently working on in Thales, doing projects in the RailRoad regime
+- 🔭 I am currently working for Thales, doing projects in the RailRoad regime
 - 🌱 I am currently learning computacional networks, and also got as an objective to finish a CCNA course from CISCO in 2 years time
 - 👯 I am looking to collaborate on doing projects, in part-time hours
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/henriquesampayoabrantes/">